How to Use CBD Oil: The Past and Present

 It may seem logical that hemp seed oil should be a great carrier of cannabidiol but in all reality relative to the oils I just discussed, it is one of the worst carriers.
 In fact, it is such a poor carrier of CBD that you really need to mix it with other oils that are better carriers to make it effective at all.
 Also, to say that hemp flavors are an acquired taste would be giving it too much credit in my opinion.

-The list of CBD benefits is long enough now that it is difficult to keep track of them.
 Many of the medicinal benefits of CBD on that long list have not been verified by doctors, scientists and their peers.
 So, please bear in mind that I am not a medical professional.
 I’ve done my research, but still.
 I think that one of the most important things for consumers to understand about the medicinal value of cannabidiol, is just understanding the function of the ECS.
 Understanding its purpose in our bodies should leave you nodding and thinking, “Well, that makes sense.”

 Endocannabinoid System (ECS)